caiodntas/caiodntas/README.md

 <h1 align="center">Welcome to My Profile! 🤙🏼</h1>
 <h4 align="center">Hi!
-I am Caio Dantas, from Brazil. 🌎 I'm a Technical Student of Systems Development almost graduated.</h4>
+I am Caio Dantas, from Brazil. 🌎 I'm a Undergraduate Student of Computer Cience.</h4>

 <div align="center" id="firstcontact">
 <p>When I first met programming, it was love at first sight.
 The possibility to tell a machine to solve my math problems in moments was magical. 🧙‍♂️</p>